MicrosoftDocs/WSL/commandline/WSL/install_guide.md

 # Install Guide

 ##Prerequisites
+  1. Join the Insider Fast Ring
-  1. Be running a 64 bit architecture
+  2. Be running a x64 architecture
   2. Install build 14316+